Quark-diquark potential and diquark mass from Lattice QCD: Numerical results for system

-\Fig{KS_vs_WI} shows $m_c=\frac{\tilde E_{{\rm PS,T}}}{M_{{\rm T}}-M_{{\rm PS}}}$ for Series I, Series \rmII and Series \rmIII together with the value obtained from the Kawanai-Sasaki method $m_c=1.933(17)$ GeV.
+Using the excitation pre-energy $\tilde E_{{\rm PS,T}}$, the charm quark mass is given by $m_c=\frac{\tilde E_{{\rm PS,T}}}{M_{{\rm T}}-M_{{\rm PS}}}$. \Table{charm_quarm_mass} summarizes $m_c$ where we see that each mass lies between $1.9$ GeV and $1.7$ GeV.
+The difference of $\sim200$ MeV is the systematic error due to the RSB. \Fig{KS_vs_WI} compares the charm quark mass for ALL, Series I, Series \rmII and Series \rmIII with that obtained from the Kawanai-Sasaki method $m_c=1.933(17)$ GeV.
 In the figure, we see that our result and the value from the Kawanai-Sasaki method roughly agree.
 The slight difference comes from the fact that our method uses the P-wave excitation energy while the Kawanai-Sasaki method uses the hyperfine splitting.
-From now on, we adopt the value $m_c=1.771(48)$ GeV obtained from Series \rmII since this series best reproduces the LQCD data of the NBS wave function.
+Following the convention, we use the charm quark mass obtained from ALL hereafter for necessary conversions since there is no definitive choice among the three directions within the bounds of numerical precision.

+Using the charm quark mass $m_c=1.686 (44)$ GeV and the pre-potential, the potential is given by $V_0(r) = \frac{1}{m_c}\tilde V_0(r)+\overline{E}_{1S}$. \Table{ccbar_pot_prams} summarizes the result of the coefficients of the Cornell+log function $F(r)=-\frac{A}{r}+B r +C\log(r/a) +v_0$ fit to ALL and Series I, \rmII and \rmIII.
+The Coulomb coefficient $A$ depends strongly on the direction because it is determined in the short range region as noted before.
+On the other hand, the coefficients $B$, $C$ and $v_0$ have smaller direction dependence since they are determined from the long range region.